Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Wizard

-As “spontaneous” spellcasters, Wizards can cast magic simply through their body.
-This limits their variety somewhat, but makes their spells unmatched stronger when they specialize.
+As “spontaneous” spellcasters, wizards can cast magic simply through their body.
+While this limits their variety a bit, it makes their spells significantly stronger when they specialize.
 The subclasses are:

 Paladin

-Basically priests in plate armor and with a sword: as a Paladin, you swear an oath and use divine power to crush your enemies.
-While you have only minor healing magic, you can take a hit and deal even more damage.
-The companion Minthara is a Paladin.
+Quasi priests in plate armor with a sword: as a paladin, you swear an oath and use divine power to crush your enemies.
+While you only master minor healing magic, you can take hits well and deal even more damage.
+The companion Minthara is a paladin.
 The oaths are:

 Cleric

-As a Cleric, you dedicate your life to a god and channel its divine power through your spells.
-Clerics are typically the healers of a group but can also deal significant damage and even tank.
+As a cleric, you dedicate your life to a god and channel their divine power through your spells.
+Clerics are typically the healers of a group but can also deal considerable damage and even tank.
 Shadowheart is a cleric.
 The possible domains are:

-• Storm Domain (S-Tier) – Possibly with the best build in the whole game
+• Domain of Storms (S-Tier) – Possibly with the best build in the entire game

-Tip: Clerics are better as support or pure damage heroes in high difficulties than if you let them heal:
+Tip: Clerics are primarily better as support or pure damage heroes in higher difficulties than if you let them heal:

 More on the topic